fleetdm/fleet/handbook/digital-experience/how-to-submit-and-publish-an-article.md

 ## How to submit an article

 1. Familiarize yourself with our [article formatting guide](./article-formatting-guide) and writing style guide (todo).
-2. Create a pull request for fleetdm.com with a file of your article, formatted in Markdown (todo).
+2. Create a pull request for fleetdm.com with a file of your article, formatted in [Markdown](./markdown-guide).
 3. Include any relevant images, image suggestions, or other design requests you may have.

 > **IMPORTANT**: Your PR is not confidential.
 If the information in your article is confidential, please prepare your article in a Google Doc, or create a draft PR ~1 hour before publication time to keep your article private.